fsanaulla/chronicler/docs/write_operation_notes.md

 ```
 main difference in return type.
 All udp methods return unit result by [UDP Protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol) nature

 The second group are typesafe operation.
-To use it:
+To use it create type safe connection:
 ```
-val meas = db.measurement("meas_name")
+val meas = influx.safely[FakeEntity]("db", "meas")
 ```
 That one can take any type that have implicit `InfluxWriter`object in the scope, that parse your object to [Line Protocol String](https://docs.influxdata.com/influxdb/v1.3/write_protocols/line_protocol_reference/).
 For example:
 To to object writable to influx, just mark it with annotation `writable`, and specify tag and field params in object.
 This annotation will generate implicit object for you at compile time.
-See [scalameta](#http://scalameta.org/)
+See [scalameta](http://scalameta.org/).
 ```
 import com.github.fsanaulla.annotation._